mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 I will not go into setting up private registries, but you can use [Docker Hub](https://hub.docker.com/) for free for all your open source projects.
 For example, I made a simple Docker image for my [inhouse bot](https://hub.docker.com/r/mrtolkien/inhouse_bot), and thanks to docker hub you can simply get it with `docker pull mrtolkien/inhouse_bot`.

-It is important to remember that you share **images**, and then you usually need a **local docker-compose file** that supplies the required arguments to run the image properly.
+It is important to remember that you share **images**, which you then use with a **local docker-compose file** that supplies the required arguments to run the image properly.

 # Closing words